Is climate change happening?

 View dramatic before and after images of glacial retreat via Tree Hugger.

-Ice cores are used by scientists to identify changes in temperature.
+Scientists use ice cores to identify temperature changes.
 Falling snow traps air into the ice.
-When ice cores are taken changes in the atmospheric concentration of gases when the snow fell are revealed.
-This data can be used to calculate the temperatures at the time.
-Ice cores can be used to identify the temperature of every year for the last 400,000 years.
-Ice core studies identify clear evidence of a rapid increase in temperature over the last few decades.
+When ice cores are taken, changes in the atmospheric concentration of gases when the snow falls are revealed.
+This data can is used to calculate the temperatures at the time.
+Scientists have used ice cores to identify the temperature of every year for the last 400,000 years.
+Ice core studies identify clear evidence of a rapid increase in temperature over the previous few decades.

 The image below shows scientists drilling for ice cores.

 There is evidence of season shift over recent years.
-With spring arriving earlier and winters being less severe.
-This can have a negative impact on nesting and migration patterns of birds and mammals.
+For example, with spring arriving earlier and winters being less severe, it can negatively impact nesting and migration patterns of birds and mammals.

 Average global sea levels have risen by 0.19m between 1901 and 2010.